Zero4793/Zeros-Assortment/README.md

 ## Jokers
 astronomer
 	Gains X2 when you discover a poker hand
-Wild Child
-	+X? per wild card in your deck/hand
 Vermin - by Jaspal
 	legendary riff raff that generates negative commons qyasar